marten-seemann/draft-seemann-tsvwg-udp-fragmentation/draft-seemann-tsvwg-udp-fragmentation.md

 ## Linux

-In order to disable Linux's own Path MTU Discovery, one uses the socket option of level IPPROTO_IP with name IP_MTU_DISCOVER with value IP_PMTUDISC_PROBE for IPv4, and socket option of level IPPROTO_IPV6 with name IPV6_MTU_DISCOVER with value IPV6_PMTUDISC_PROBE for IPv6.
+PMTUD behavior is controlled via the IP_MTU_DISCOVER and IPV6_MTU_DISCOVER socket option on level IPPROTO_IP and IPPROTO_IPV6.
+A value of IP_PMTUDISC_DO and IPV6_PMTUDISC_DO turns on the DF bit, and enables the processing of ICMP packets by the kernel.
+A value of IP_PMTUDISC_PROBE and IPV6_PMTUDISC_PROBE turns on the DF bit, and disables the processing of ICMP packets by the kernel.

+Given that IP_PMTUDISC_DO and IPV6_PMTUDISC_DO prevent sending datagrams larger than the observed path MTU and are prone to ICMP NEEDFRAG attacks, one should use IP_PMTUDISC_PROBE and IPV6_PMTUDISC_PROBE.

 For dual-stack sockets, both IPv4 and IPv6 socket options can be set independently.

-In addition, for IPv6, to prevent local fragmentation when sending packets larger than the interface MTU, one sets the socket option of level IPPROTO_IPV6 with name IPV6_DONTFRAG.
+In addition, for IPv6, to prevent local fragmentation when sending packets larger than the interface MTU, set the socket option of level IPPROTO_IPV6 with name IPV6_DONTFRAG.

 ## Apple